catseye/ellsync/README.md

 and this will in effect run

-    rsync --archive --verbose --delete /home/user/art/ /media/user/External1/art/
+    rsync --archive --verbose --delete --dry-run /home/user/art/ /media/user/External1/art/

+Note that by default it only runs a `--dry-run`.
+It's a good practice to do a dry run first, to see what will be changed.
+As a bonus, the files involved will often remain in the filesystem cache, meaning a subsequent actual run will go quite quickly.
+To do that actual run, use `--apply`:

+    ellsync router.json /home/user/art/ /media/user/External1/art/ --apply

-but if we try
+Note that if we try

     ellsync router.json /media/user/External1/art/ /home/user/art/